balderdashy/sails-docs/Components.md

 # What is a Component?
 _TODO_

-# Where are Components Defined?
+# Where are Components defined?
 _TODO_